swcarpentry/python-novice-inflammation/setup.md

 [installed Anaconda](http://swcarpentry.github.io/workshop-template/#python)
 which includes the notebook.

-To start the notebook server, open a terminal or git bash and type the command:
+To start the notebook server, open a terminal or git bash and execute the command:

 ~~~
 $ jupyter notebook